 Does the thought of a first dance bring you out in hives or would you absolutely love to do a fun Pulp Fiction routine?

 Prioritise what you really love, and scrap the stuff that just isn’t you!
 Tradition for tradition’s sake adds little to your day and has never made anybody happy.
-Be really honest with yourselves about what means the most to you, and prioritise these aspects as you start wedding planning.
+Be really honest with yourselves about what means the most to you, decide where you want to break the mould, and prioritise these aspects as you start wedding planning.

 And if in doubt, just keep it simple.